christiangda/puppet-powerdns/README.md

 ## Overview

-This is a [Puppet](https://puppetlabs.com/) module to manages [PowerDNS](https://www.powerdns.com/) tool.
+This is a [Puppet](https://puppetlabs.com/) module to manage [PowerDNS](https://www.powerdns.com/) tool.
 With this module you can installs, configures, and manages the [PowerDNS](https://www.powerdns.com/) services.

-This module were designed to work with [Puppet](https://puppetlabs.com/) version >= 3.7.0
+This module were designed to work with [Puppet](https://puppetlabs.com/) version >= 3.8.0

 ## Module Description